cicirello/InteractiveBinPacking/paper/paper.md

 Interactive Bin Packing provides a self-guided tutorial on combinatorial optimization, the bin packing problem, and constructive heuristics.
-It also enables the user to interact with bin packing instances to explore their own problem solving strategies, or to test their knowledge of the various constructive heuristics covered by the tutorial.
-The application is not a solver for bin packing, but rather it is a tool for learning about the bin packing problem, as well as for learning about heuristic techniques for solving instances of the problem.
+It also enables users to interact with bin packing instances to explore their own problem solving strategies, or to test their knowledge of the constructive heuristics covered by the tutorial.
+The application is not a solver for bin packing, but rather it is a tool for learning about the bin packing problem, and for learning about heuristic techniques for solving instances of the problem.

-The repository (https://github.com/cicirello/InteractiveBinPacking) contains the source code, documentation, and example assignments suitable for courses on discrete mathematics, algorithms, or artificial intelligence, or by self-directed learners.
-An executable jar of the application can be downloaded from GitHub Releases or from Maven Central.
+The repository (https://github.com/cicirello/InteractiveBinPacking) contains the source code, documentation, and example assignments suitable for courses on discrete mathematics, algorithms, or artificial intelligence (AI), or by self-directed learners.
+An executable jar of the application is available from GitHub Releases or Maven Central.

 # Bin Packing